 Students choosing to undertake independent travel do so with the understanding that they are solely responsible for the travel arrangements, preparations and risks, including personal and financial.
 DIS Academic Regulations require that independent travel not interfere with DIS academic courses including field study and study tours.
 In addition, you must adhere to your home institution requirements regarding any and all travel policies, including those that might limit travel to specific locations.

-Enroll in the Smart Traveler Enrollment Program (for U.S. Citizens)
+Enroll in the Smart Traveler Enrollment Program (for U.S. citizens and nationals)

 Note: U.S. citizens do not need to register for STEP for travel to DIS Stockholm, as DIS registers all students prior to the term of study.